sveinse/lumina/contrib/telldus/README.md

 ## Build

+Telldus has to be build manually because most disto repos (noteably Raspbian) does not have Telldus available.
+This directory contains a custom patched version.
+The patch contains additional changes required to be able to build it under Ubuntu 16.04 and some small code improvements taken from newer telldus sources.

 The [`build`](build) script in this directory provides an easy method to build the telldus packages needed by Lumina.

  1. Setup broot.
 See [`contrib/broot/README.md`](../broot/README.md)

- 2. Download the original Telldus sources.
-See the download description in the manual build section below.
-The only file required to download will be the `telldus-core_*.orig.tar.gz` file.

- 3. Run the compilation using the broot builder:
+ 2. Run the compilation using the broot builder:

     ```
     $ ../broot/run-docker rpi -- ./build -b build-rpi